hiddenindians/Heavy-Lifter/README.md

 </div>
 ```

-The corresponding element's ID [in this case, #gallery] can be set in the file heavy-lifter.js.
-From here, you may also define the folder and item tags, and their respective classes.

-THe directory to scan can be set in the file build.php.

 ##Usage

 - Add heavy-lifter.js to your /js folder and build.php to your /php folder.
 - Add heavy-lifter to your HTML's head
-- Add heavy-lifter as a class for your container element.
 ```HTML
 <head>
   ...